-- the progress of clinical development and regulatory interactions and approvals of Validive; - the progress of clinical development and regulatory interactions and approvals of camsirubicin; - the progress of preclinical and clinical development of MNPR-101 (and related compounds) including activities through our collaboration with NorthStar; - the number and characteristics of other drug product candidates that we may license, acquire or otherwise pursue; - the scope, progress, timing, cost and results of research, preclinical development and clinical trials of future drug product candidates; - the costs, timing and outcomes of seeking and obtaining and maintaining FDA and international regulatory approvals; - the costs associated with manufacturing/quality requirements and establishing or contracting for sales, marketing and distribution capabilities; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make in connection with the licensing, filing, defense and enforcement of any patents or other intellectual property rights; - our need and ability to hire or contract for additional management, administrative, scientific, medical, sales and marketing, and manufacturing/quality and other specialized personnel or external expertise; - the effect and timing of entry of competing products or new therapies that may limit market penetration or prevent the introduction of our drug product candidates or reduce the commercial potential of our product portfolio; - our need to implement additional required internal systems and infrastructure; and - the economic and other terms, timing and success of our existing collaboration and licensing arrangements and any collaboration, licensing or other arrangements into which we may enter in the future, including the timing of receipt of or payment to or from others of any milestone or royalty payments under these arrangements.
+- the costs associated with manufacturing/quality requirements and establishing or contracting for sales, marketing and distribution capabilities; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make in connection with the licensing, filing, defense and enforcement of any patents or other intellectual property rights; - our need and ability to hire or contract for additional management, administrative, scientific, medical, sales and marketing, and manufacturing/quality and other specialized personnel or external expertise; - the effect and timing of entry of competing products or new therapies that may limit market penetration or prevent the introduction of our drug product candidates or reduce the commercial potential of our product portfolio; - · our need to implement additional required internal systems and infrastructure; and - the economic and other terms, timing and success of our existing collaboration and licensing arrangements and any collaboration, licensing or other arrangements into which we may enter in the future, including the timing of receipt of or payment to or from others of any milestone or royalty payments under these arrangements.

-Expenditures are expected to increase in 2021 onward for:
+Expenditures are expected to increase in the remainder of 2021 and onward for:

-- clinical research services and clinical site fees for our VOICE clinical program, including, if required, completing a smaller second Phase 3 confirmatory clinical trial; - process development, manufacturing costs and clinical database management of camsirubicin in connection with the dose escalation run-in clinical trial; - supporting the NorthStar collaboration; and - employee compensation and consulting fees to support our product candidate programs including Validive, camsirubicin and MNPR-101 and related compounds.
+- · clinical research services and clinical site fees for our VOICE clinical program, including, if required, completing a second Phase 3 confirmatory clinical trial; - process development, manufacturing costs, clinical trial expenses and clinical database management of camsirubicin in connection with the Phase 1b dose escalation clinical trial and other future clinical development; - support of the development of MNPR-101-derived radioimmunotherapeutics and companion diagnostics to treat severe COVID-19 (patients with SARS-CoV-2 infection) and cancer, including activities through our collaboration with NorthStar; - · preclinical studies (and if successful, clinical studies) of MNPR-101, MNPR-202 (and related analogs); and - employee compensation and consulting fees to support our product candidate programs including Validive, camsirubicin, MNPR-101, MNPR-101 RIT (uPRIT and related compounds) and companion diagnostics and MNPR-202 (and related analogs).